2024 – New West African Economic and Monetary Union banking uniform law

 This section does not intend to be exhaustive.
 It sets out the main innovations brought by the WAEMU Banking Uniform Law (when compared with the previous WAEMU banking uniform law).

-- More rules on protection of users of banking services: The WAEMU Banking Uniform Law provides additional protection for users of banking services across the WAEMU region (e.g., a customer that has a complaint against its bank, which they deem have not been properly addressed by said bank can lodge a complaint at the Banking Commission).
+• More rules on protection of users of banking services: The WAEMU Banking Uniform Law provides additional protection for users of banking services across the WAEMU region (e.g., a customer that has a complaint against its bank, which they deem have not been properly addressed by said bank can lodge a complaint with the Banking Commission).